augustyniakamil/javascript-tasks/README.md

 1. Clone the repository.
 2. In the project directory, run the `npm install` command.
 3. Write your solutions inside the `tasks` directory, filenames describe the specific task.
 4. If you want to check your code, you can run the `npm test` command.
+This command checks every task.
+If you want to check only one task, you can use the `npm test task-1.test.js` command (you have to only change the number task).
 5. Check tips and solutions in the readme file only when it is necessary.
 You should do it without them.

 ## Tasks